diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - Client: backups, snapshot procedures, setting up encryption, responsability of any data on the drives, understanding the risk of using EC2 instance store.
 ## Elastic load balancing and auto scaling groups:

-- Scalability means that an application / systema can handle greater loads by adapting.
+- Scalability means that an application / system can handle greater loads by adapting.
 - **Vertical scalability:**
      - Increasing the size of the instance.
 Change from t2.micro to t2.large.
      - Common for non distributed systems (such a database).